orggue/adidas-zaragoza/container-essentials/docker/03_images.md

 ### The caching system

 If you run the same build again, it will be instantaneous.
-Why?
 * After each build step, Docker takes a snapshot.
-* Before executing a step, Docker checks if it has already built the same sequence.
-* Docker uses the exact strings defined in your Dockerfile:
+* Before executing a step, Docker checks if it has already built the same sequence, using the exact strings defined in your Dockerfile:
-    * `RUN apt-get install figlet cowsay` is different from
+    * `RUN apt-get install figlet cowsay`
+    is different from
-    * `RUN apt-get install cowsay figlet`
+    `RUN apt-get install cowsay figlet`
     * `RUN apt-get update` is not re-executed when the mirrors are updated

 You can force a rebuild with docker build --no-cache ....